 K2 smartforms uses Internet Information Services (IIS) and ASP.NET to manage logon sessions.
 In terms of ASP.NET, the SmartForms application is not affected by sessions.
 However, the authentication model may still use headers and cookies to keep track of the authenticated user.

-When using Azure Active Directory (AAD, such as in Appit environments), you cannot change the session timeout as it is controlled by the AAD token's ValidTo setting.
+When using Azure Active Directory (AAD), you cannot change the session timeout as it is controlled by the AAD token's ValidTo setting.
 Specifying the session timeout value on the K2 server has no impact.
 The default ValidTo setting is 8 hours.

 |Anonymous Access/Connect As Application Pool